 Baptized adults: Several options are available for adults desiring to be confirmed.
 Catholic adults who would like to be “updated” in their faith are encouraged to participate in the Rite of Christian Initiation of Adults (RCIA.)
 They can also inquire about a short series of preparation classes offered four to six weeks before the bishop is scheduled to conduct the Rite of Confirmation locally.
 Adults who are not yet Catholic are welcome to learn more about the Catholic faith in the Rite of Christian Initiation of Adults (RCIA).

 High school youth: Youth in grades 8-12 who were baptized as infants and who have made their First Communion may prepare to receive the Sacrament of Confirmation (Diocese of Boise Confirmation Instructions.)
-St. Mary’s preparation for Confirmation begins in January of the year in which Confirmation will be received.
-Please contact the parish office for information on joining the Confirmation Prep program.
+St. Mary’s preparation for Confirmation begins in November.
+To register for Confirmation Preparation, please fill out the 2018-2019 Children-Youth Registration Form.

 Parents of youth baptized as infants who have not yet received Holy Eucharist should contact the parish office.
 An interview with the family will be scheduled to help the parish priest and staff determine the best option for the family and child(ren) to prepare to receive any missing sacraments.
 If a youth is also of the age to receive the Sacrament of Confirmation, preparing for this sacrament can be included in the family’s catechetical plan.